ethanplunkett/rasterPrep/README.md

 [https://trac.osgeo.org/osgeo4w/](https://trac.osgeo.org/osgeo4w/)  Use express web install and then select GDAL only.
-You will need to add the path to the osgeo4win bin directory to your system's PATH environmetnal variable.
+You will need to add the path to the osgeo4win bin directory to your system's PATH environment variable.
 On Windows it's likely something along the lines of C:\OSGeo4W64\bin but please verify on your system.

 Once you've installed GDAL Utilities use the code below to install rasterPrep